mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Even though you will feel tired after your chemotherapy and your transplant, you should still try to remain active - we have recommended some exercises and activities that you can do in section three.

 #### Side Effects from Chemotherapy - Nausea and Vomiting
 Nausea and vomiting is a common side effect of chemotherapy.
 Chemotherapy acts on a specific part of your brain that may trigger nausea and vomiting.
 Nausea and vomiting can also be caused by stress or just the thought of having chemotherapy.
 The amount of nausea and vomiting you have will depend on your past experience and the type of chemotherapy you will receive.
 Sometimes you may experience nausea during your chemotherapy treatment or it may be delayed for several hours or days.
 It is important to manage nausea because it can keep you from eating and drinking.

 You will be given medication to prevent and control nausea prior to receiving chemotherapy.
 In addition you will be given a prescription for anti-nausea medication to take home with you.
 These medications work differently for each person.
 If the medication you are taking isn’t helping tell your nurse practitioner or doctor.
 You may need to try a different medication or take more than one kind of anti-nausea medication to feel better.
 Your healthcare team will work with you to prevent and treat nausea and vomiting.

 #### Side Effects from Chemotherapy - The Importance of Communication
 Throughout your treatment it's very important that you communicate clearly with your healthcare team and your caregiver about your side effects.

 Tell your healthcare team how you're feeling.
 Describe how your body feels.
 Describe how you're doing emotionally.
 Tell them if anything is worrying you.
 If you notice changes in how you feel describe what has changed.
 If anything bothers you, even if it seems minor, tell your healthcare team.
 The more information you can communicate to your healthcare team the more they'll be able to help you.
 There is usually something that they can do to make you feel more comfortable.

-### Rest Day
-The day after you receive your chemotherapy is a rest day.
-This rest day allows the chemotherapy drug to work and then leave your body.
-When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

-#### Monitoring Temperature and Fluid Intake
-From now on your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary".

-<p class="question invisible">Where does the caregiver get the thermometer from?</p>

-If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
-If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

-It's really important that you drink a lot of fluids from now on.
-As well as taking your temperature your caregiver will also monitor all of the fluids you drink and record the volume you drink in the Intake Diary.
-You should drink 2 liters or 64 fluid ounces of fluids each day.
-Try to drink steadily throughout the day; little and often.

-Your caregiver should bring the Temperature and Oral Intake Diary to the Outpatient BMT Clinic each day.
-A nurse practitioner will review the diary with you.

-<p class="question invisible">Do we need to describe what should happen on the rest day?
-Has the caregiver already been monitoring the patient's vitals and fluid intake, or is this the first day?</p>

-### Other Things to Consider in Phase 1
-<p class="outstanding">Need to bring the childcare, pets, exercise, emotional support in here.
-Need input from the Social Work team; this is pending.
-They are aware that I need content.</p>

-#### Sexual Activity
-<div class="outstanding">This section has to be edited and possibly moved.</div>
-Sexual activity provides pleasure and intimacy for many people.
-The information below can serve as a guide to being sexually active in a safe way after your transplant.

-Use Birth Control to Prevent Pregnancy
-If a woman becomes pregnant with sperm or eggs damaged by exposure to radiation, chemotherapy, or other anticancer medications, there is a risk of miscarriage or birth defects.
-Your or your partner should use contraception (birth control) throughout your cancer treatment.
-It is important to pick a method of birth control that fits your lifestyle but will also be effective.
-Condoms used correctly are very effective in preventing pregnancy.
-Women can speak with their gynecologists to choose between the many available options.
-Protect Yourself from Infection or Bleeding
-You will be at increased risk of infection for many months after your treatment.
-Until your doctor tells you that your immune system has recovered:
-•	Use latex condoms each time you have vaginal, oral, or anal sex.
-•	Use a barrier device (condoms or dental dams) any time your partner’s saliva, vaginal secretions, or semen could enter your mouth.
-•	Abstain from any sexual activity that could expose your mouth to feces.
-In some situations, you may even be advised to avoid sex that involves penetration or contact with mucous membranes while your counts are low.
-This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or sex toys into your vagina or anus.
-Hugging, cuddling, gentle touching, and kissing skin are other ways you can be intimate with your partner during this time.
-Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications There is little data about how much anticancer medication gets into a person’s body fluids, and even less on whether this poses any risk to a sexual partner.
-If this is a concern to you, consider using a barrier device whenever your partner may have contact with your semen (if you are male) or vaginal fluids (if you are female).
-Barrier devices include condoms and dental dams.
-We don’t know how long these medications may be in body fluids, but you could use barrier devices each day you have chemotherapy and for 1 week afterward.

-For additional information about being sexually active during and after treatment, as for “Sexual Activity During Cancer Treatment: Information for Women” or “Sexual Activity During Cancer Treatment: Information for Men.” (hyperlinks are not yet available)

-### Checklist
-Before your outpatient treatment starts, there are a number of arrangements to make and options to consider.
-Use this checklist to keep track of things you need to do before your transplant.

-* Read this guide in full at least once, along with the accompanying information and guides.
-Make note of anything that isn't clear, isn't answered, and any other questions you have.
-* Meet with the representative from Patient Financial Services (PFS) and talk to your health insurance company.
-Check your coverage for an outpatient bone marrow transplant and your prescription drug coverage.
-* Choose a caregiver and make sure they understand what the role entails.
-* Give your caregiver a copy of this guide and ask them to read it in full at least once
-* Attend the online orientation for Outpatient Autologous Stem Cell Transplant patients.
-Ask your BMT Nurse Coordinator for details.
-<span class="feedback remove invisible">* Arrange lodging in a hotel or apartment near MSKCC</span>
-* Arrange transportation to bring you from your home to your lodging
-* If you have children, arrange for childcare
-* Arrange for pet care
-<span class="feedback invisible remove">* Purchase a thermometer and ensure your caregiver knows how to accurately take your temperature with it</span>
-* Make an appointment with a fertility specialist to discuss the impact of your treatment on your ability to have children in the future.
-* Think about whether you'd like to cut your hair
-* Visit a wig store if you decide to wear a wig
-* Purchase a tote bag or rolling bag to carry your supplies to clinic every day
-* Make a list of questions that you would like to ask about the your treatment.
-* Talk through your list of questions with your caregiver and your healthcare team

-<p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.
-We need to validate this list and add anything else we think is relevant.</p>

-<div class="phasedivider">End of Phase Divider</div>

-## Phase 2 - Your Transplant
-<div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase Two, or highlighting of some kind.</p></div>

-### One Page Summary of This Phase
-Phase 2 of your treatment last just one day.
-On Day 0, your transplant day, your stem cells will be taken from storage and infused into your body through your catheter.

-These are the key things that will happen during this phase:

-* Stem Cells Retrieved - Your stem cells will be taken from storage and thawed.
-* Transplantation - Your stem cells will be infused into your body through your catheter.

-We cover each of these activities in detail later in this section.

-#### Topics
-It's also important that you know about these topics during this phase:

-* Topic 1
-* Topic 2

-We cover each of these topics in detail later in this section.

-<p class="question invisible">It probably makes more sense to speak about living with neutropenia, monitoring symptoms, infection control in phase three.
-This is such a short phase that there may be no other topics worth adding into this section.
-TBD. </p>

-#### Actions - Things You Need to Do
-At the end of this chapter you'll find a list of things we need you to do during this phase of your treatment.
-Read this section in full then start to work your way through this list of actions.

 ### Transplant Day
 Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your transplant.
 You will be given your infusion of stem cells, your transplant, on Day 0 of your specific treatment plan.
 The stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
 These stem cells will give you back your ability to make new blood cells and fight infections.